apple/foundationdb/documentation/sphinx/source/performance.rst

 .. image:: /images/scaling.png

-Here, a cluster of commodity hardware scales to **8.2 million** operations/sec doing a 90% read and 10% write workload.
+Here, a cluster of commodity hardware scales to **8.2 million** operations/sec doing a 90% read and 10% write workload with 16 byte keys and values between 8 and 100 bytes.

 The scaling graph uses a 24-machine EC2 c3.8xlarge cluster in which each machine has a 16-core processor.
 We ran a FoundationDB server process on each core, yielding a 384-process cluster for the largest test, and scaled the cluster down for each smaller test.